Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces: Results and Discussion

-where $z_i$ is the 'height' of a specific oxygen within the bilayer region in the direction orthogonal to the surface, $\bar{z}$ is the average height, and $N$ is the number of points within a given area.
+where $z_i$ is the ``height'' of oxygen atoms within the bilayer region in the direction orthogonal to the surface, $\bar{z}$ is the average height, and $N$ is the number of oxygen atoms within the bilayer region.